VictorMutinda8/testing-3/Desktop/testing 3/Static_Review_Summary_Report.md

 ## 💬 Reflection

 1. **What did you learn from reviewing this code?**
-   Describe what you learned from reviewing the `requirements.md` document and the code (`gallery.html`).
-Did you spot anything unexpected or gain a deeper understanding of certain practices?
+   Reviewing requirements.md reinforced the importance of clear, measurable, and testable requirements, especially for accessibility and performance.
+The manual review of gallery.html helped identify subtle issues like loop scoping, DOM structure, and accessibility gaps, while SonarQube caught additional maintainability concerns that were easy to miss manually.

 2. **Which part of the code or documentation had the most issues?**
-   Explain which part of the `gallery.html` or `requirements.md` had the most defects, unclear logic, or lacked necessary detail.
-Why do you think this happened?
+   The gallery.html JavaScript section and the HTML markup had the most defects, mainly around variable scope, semantic structure, and accessibility.
+These issues occurred because initial code focused more on visual presentation and functionality rather than maintainability and compliance with best practices.

-3. **What testing strategy worked best for you?**
+4. **What testing strategy worked best for you?**
-   Reflect on the combination of manual review and SonarQube analysis.
-Which method helped you identify the most critical issues?
+   A combination of manual code review and SonarQube analysis was most effective.
+Manual review helped catch UI/UX and logic errors, while SonarQube automatically flagged undeclared variables, maintainability concerns, and potential semantic issues.

-4. **What was challenging during this assignment?**
+6. **What was challenging during this assignment?**
-   Describe any difficulties you faced while reviewing the code manually or using SonarQube.
-Were there any parts of the code or requirements that were especially hard to evaluate?
+  Evaluating accessibility compliance manually was challenging, as it requires understanding ARIA roles and semantic HTML.
+Also, interpreting SonarQube issues and distinguishing critical versus minor code smells required careful analysis.
 ---

 ## ✅ Checklist